-The BerbeeWalsh Department of Emergency Medicine at University of Wisconsin School of Medicine & Public Health provides emergency services in the south-central Wisconsin area.
+The BerbeeWalsh Department of Emergency Medicine at University of Wisconsin School of Medicine and Public Health provides emergency services in the South Central Wisconsin area.
 In addition to an array of sub-specialty services, the department provides emergency services in four clinical locations.

 The scope of these clinical services, combined with research in a number of different areas, results in dynamic relationships that foster stronger research and patient care services.
 Many faculty are both clinical practitioners and researchers, allowing us to transform research into a continuum from investigation through discovery to translation into real-life clinical practice.
 This, thereby, links even the most basic research to practical improvements in human health.